-When we asked tenants in our 2019 tenant satisfaction survey of 450 tenants, 98% (411) chose our quarterly ChitChat newsletter as their preferred method of being kept informed.
+When we asked tenants in our 2022 tenant satisfaction survey of 456 tenants, 87% chose our quarterly ChitChat newsletter as their preferred method of being kept informed.
 This therefore continues to be our main way of providing general information on our services and decisions to tenants.
+100% of our tenants stated in the same survey that they feel informed about our services and decisions and we believe ChitChat helps with this.